Zuellni/ComfyUI-ExLlama-Nodes/README.md

 # ComfyUI ExLlamaV2 Nodes
-A simple text generator for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) utilizing [ExLlamaV2](https://github.com/turboderp/exllamav2).
+A local text generator for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) utilizing [ExLlamaV2](https://github.com/turboderp/exllamav2).

 ## Installation
 Make sure your ComfyUI is up to date and clone the repository to `custom_nodes`: